ostinelli/misultin/README.txt

        - Misultin can now be used both with parametrized modules and with pure erlang code too [thanks to yrashk, nox and essen]
        - added support for HEAD, PUT, DELETE, TRACE and CONNECT methods
+       - now websockets are on {active, once} mode to avoid malicious clients overflooding [thanks to essen]

 0.7:   - added max_connections options parameter, which specifies maximum concurrent open connections
          accepted by the server